App certification requirements for the Windows Store

 App capability declarations that make your app network-capable include: internetClient, internetClientServer and privateNetworkClientServer.

-Your app can publish a customer’s personal information to a service or other person only after obtaining opt-in consent.
+Your app can publish a customer’s personal information to an outside service or a third party only after obtaining opt-in consent.

-Opt-in consent means the customer gives their express permission for the requested activity, after you have:
+Opt-in consent means the customer gives their express permission in the app user interface for the requested activity, after you have:

-a) Described to the customer how the information will be used or shared; and
+a) Described to the customer how the information will accessed, used, or shared.

-b) Provided the customer a mechanism through which they can later rescind this permission and opt-out, while continuing to use the app.
+b) Provided the customer a mechanism through which they can later rescind this permission and opt-out.

-If your app uses the advertising ID, it may not collect or use it if the user has turned off the feature.
+If your app has the capability to use the advertising ID, it may not collect or use it if the user has turned off the feature.
 If the user has chosen to reset the advertising ID, your app may not use any prior advertising ID values, or associate them with the new value.

 4.2 Your app must respect system settings for notifications and remain functional when they are disabled

 This includes the presentation of ads and notifications to the customer, which must also be consistent with the customer’s preferences, whether the notifications are provided by the Windows Push Notification Service or any other service.
-If a customer disables the notification function, either on an app-specific or a system-wide basis, your app must remain functional.
+If a customer disables notifications, either on an app-specific or a system-wide basis, your app must remain functional.

 4.6 Your app must comply with Windows Push Notification Service (WNS) requirements if it uses WNS notifications